-Project items are the building blocks of the Virtual Surveyor software and represent types of data that are used in the software.
+Project Items are the building blocks of the Virtual Surveyor software and represent the types of data that are used and created in the software.

-Every item has a descriptor and optionally a number which can be updated in the Structure group of the Home tab.
+Every item has a descriptor and optionally a number that can be updated in the Structure group of the Home tab.

 |Multi-point||A set of Points.
 Multi-point items are typically created through a grid operation like Q-Points or Low-pass points.
 Multi-point items allow to easily manage very large sets of points as a single item.|

 |Polyline||A geometry that consists of line segments that connect a series of geographic coordinates.
 A polyline is displayed with a color and a width.
 You draw breaklines to capture sudden changes in slopes like banks in quarries, road embankments, etc.|

 |Boundary||A geometry that is a closed polyline.
 A boundary is displayed with a color and a width and doesn't have a fill.
 A boundary confines a work area and is used as input in many operations like gridding, triangulation, stockpile calculation, cut/fill analysis, terrain export, etc.|

 |Surface||A set of triangles that are used to describe a topography.
 Surfaces are displayed as triangles or contour lines and can contain voids.
 Surfaces are used as input for a terrain modification, or as a deliverable for your customer.|

 |Profile||A line geometry that follows the Elevation Terrain exactly.
 A profile appears in the 2D Profile View as a graph with elevations plotted along the line geometry.
 A Profile Item also appears in the Viewport where it is draped on the terrain.|

 |Stockpile||Represents a certain quantity of material and can be presented as a volume, tonnage, and/or a monetary value.
 It has a single color that is linked to a material type.
 Stockpile items can be exported as a stockpile report in PDF format or as a text file.|